sandeep9738/serverless-local-CRUD/README.md

 Setup

   npm install
+  Using sequelize-auto create your model inside the models folder.

   For Database
     Edit your preferences in localdev of env.json file which is located inside the config folder.